xd009642/tarpaulin/README.md

 ## License

-Tarpaulin is currently licensed under the MIT license.
-See LICENSE for more details.
+Tarpaulin is currently licensed under the terms of both the MIT license and the Apache License (Version 2.0).
+See LICENSE-MIT and LICENSE-APACHE for more details.

 ## Thanks